-Section 20-78(b) "Pay upon termination of employment - Generally" of the City's Code of Ordinances delineates how an employee's vacation, management vacation and sick accrued, unused leave balances will be paid out at time of separation from the City.
+Section 20-78(b) "Pay upon termination of employment - Generally" of the City's Code of Ordinances delineates how an employee's vacation, management vacation, and sick accrued unused leave balances will be paid out at time of separation from the City.
 For vacation leave balances, leave is paid out at the rate of pay in effect at the time of separation.
 Management vacation is paid at 75% of the rate of pay in effect at the time of separation.

-Pursuant to Section 20-78(b)(4), when an employee utilizes sick leave, the most recently accrued leave is used.
-This represents a Last In, First Out (LIFO) methodology.
-For an employee who has been with the City for some time, when they use sick leave, they are using the leave they accrued recently, while the leave they accrued earlier in their tenure still stays in their leave bank.
+Pursuant to Section 20-78(b)(4), when an employee utilizes sick leave, the most recently accrued leave is used first which represents a Last In, First Out (LIFO) methodology.